 There are numerous benefits of breastfeeding, including protecting your baby against infections and the need to visit hospital, health benefits to you (e.g. lower risk of certain cancers), it can help develop your relationship with your baby, and of course it's also free and readily available.
-It may also reduce the chance of both you and your baby developing diabetes later in life.
+It may also reduce the chance of your baby developing diabetes later in life.

-Those who have had GDM are encouraged to breast feed their babies if they want to.
+People with diabetes are encouraged to breast feed their babies if they want to.
 Even if your baby is in a Special Care Baby Unit, milk can be expressed and fed to your baby.